ujjwalgarg-byt/AmazoneCloneRepo/README.md

 # AmazoneCloneRepo
-This is my first Clone.
+This is my first Clone of Front page of Amazone Shoping app.